markjamesm/markjamesm.github.io/_posts/2020-05-22-making-a-roguelike-in-c#-with-gorogue-sadconsole-part-two.md

 ![Runic Quest UI Manager](https://markjames.dev/img/posts/runic-quest/runic-quest-ui-manager.jpg "Runic Quest roguelike using a UI Manager")

 Success!
 The GoRogue template map generator is now hooked into our freshly minted UIManager class!

+## Implement a Message Logger

 Although this is a great first step, now is a good time to make an attempt at hooking in a basic message log.
 Again, I'm going to be borowing code from Ansiware, this time from [Part 9](https://ansiware.com/tutorial-part-9-message-log-v8/)

 Creating MessageLogWindow.cs, I filled it with the following code: